 A fresh and tart combination of pineapple and cilantro makes a great Pineapple Cilantro Margarita Recipe.
 This simple cocktail is easy to make at home and the flavors are great together!

-We have one rule of thumb we always follow when we celebrate Cinco de Mayo: Always have a top notch margarita or paloma in your hand!
-This year we decided to try out a brand new margarita using some of the fresh herbs from our garden and one of our favorite fruits, pineapple, to make the Fresh Pineapple Cilantro Margarita!
+Always have a top notch margarita or paloma in your hand for Cinco de Mayo or all summer long!
+We wanted a brand new margarita flavor using some fresh herbs from our garden and one of our favorite fruits, pineapple, to make this Pineapple Cilantro Margarita Recipe!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 We also wanted something delicious that wasn’t overly sweet.
 This a tart, boozy, perfect margarita made from scratch.
 And, we think drinks with cilantro fit the bill.

 Yes, this drink is made from scratch, none of that fake neon colored margarita mix here!
 We didn’t use an agave syrup or agave nectar in this recipe, we just used our homemade simple syrup, but any of these options would be a great choice.

 We think the fresh flavor combination of the muddled sweet pineapple and fresh cilantro in this great recipe is perfect for a hot summer day!
 Try our Lavender Margarita, or Halloween Margarita Float, too!

 Combining two flavors commonly found in Mexican cuisine, this drink is pleasantly sweet and tart with an herbal burst of flavor.
 We think these cocktail recipes bring images of sitting on the beaches of the Mayan Rivera sipping on drinks and eating delicious fresh salsa!
 Try our Pineapple Mint Granita, too!